 29. How to I claim tax back for the last four years?

 Simply complete our online application form, which authorises us to review your taxes.
 We then review your tax details on the revenue’s online system.
 As soon as Revenue confirm that a rebate is due (usually within 7 working days), we’ll let you know and send your rebate directly to you, less our fees

 30. I did this process last year.
 Do I need to do it again this year?

 No, the Irish Tax Rebates team will review your taxes each year and send you an update if you are due a rebate.
 More information for returning customers can be found here.

 Got a question we haven’t covered?

 If you have any questions or if you’re still unsure about how to claim tax credits and you would like Irish Tax Rebates to claim tax credits on your behalf from the past four years, contact Irish Tax Rebates today.
 Our friendly team of tax experts will be more than happy to help.
 We have the highest average tax rebate in Ireland and the lowest fee; and if you aren’t owed any tax back, there is no fee applied.
-To get the ball rolling, you can apply for your tax back online today.
+To get the ball rolling, fill out our 60 second application form.